New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

 Unlike HSK, Chinese Proficiency Standards is not a language test or certification itself, but rather an assessment frame within which all Chinese language curriculums and tests function when pinpointing the courses or test scores to corresponding proficiency levels.

-The Chinese Proficiency Standards being used today was established by Hanban back in 2007.
-It comprises 5 proficiency levels from level 1 (basic ) to level 5 (advanced).
-The standards are further outlined in the book ‘Chinese Language Proficiency Scales for Speakers of Other Languages’ (国际汉语能力标准).
+The Chinese Proficiency Standards used before July 2021 were established by Hanban back in 2007.
+It comprised 5 proficiency levels from level 1 (basic ) to level 5 (advanced).
+The standards were further outlined in the book ‘Chinese Language Proficiency Scales for Speakers of Other Languages’ (国际汉语能力标准).

 “Why is the Chinese Proficiency Standards important?”, you ask.

 Well, knowing Chinese Proficiency Standards gives you a baseline for understanding the HSK.
-The below chart shows the correspondence between the Chinese Proficiency Standards and HSK levels.
+The below chart shows the correspondence between the Chinese Proficiency Standards (before July 2021) and HSK levels.

 |Chinese Proficiency Standards||HSK Levels|